5 February 2019:

 "I couldn't think of a better place to have a dialogue about art today and what it can be."

 A major exhibition of the work of Jeff Koons (b.
-1955) will be held at the Ashmolean Museum, Oxford, in spring 2019.
-Curated by Koons himself together with guest curator Norman Rosenthal, the show will feature seventeen important works, fourteen of which have never been exhibited in the UK before.
+1955) opens at the Ashmolean Museum, Oxford, on 7 February.
+Curated by Koons himself together with guest curator Norman Rosenthal, the show features seventeen important works, fourteen of which have never been exhibited in the UK before.
 They span the artist’s entire career and his most well-known series including Equilibrium, Statuary, Banality, Antiquity and his recent Gazing Ball sculptures and paintings.

 Jeff Koons is surrounded by superlatives.
 Since he burst onto the contemporary art scene in the 1980s he has been described as the most famous, important, subversive, controversial and expensive artist in the world.
 From his earliest works Koons has explored the ‘readymade’ and appropriated image - using unadulterated found objects, and creating painstaking replicas of ancient sculptures and Old Master paintings which almost defy belief in their craftsmanship and precision.
 Throughout his career he has pushed at the boundaries of contemporary art practice, stretching the limits of what is possible.